smolt/ldc-iphone-dev/README.md

 LLVM also has its [LICENSE.TXT](https://github.com/smolt/llvm/blob/ios/LICENSE.TXT) and LDC its combined [LICENSE](https://github.com/smolt/ldc/blob/ios/LICENSE).

 ## Prerequisites
 You will need an OS X host and Xcode.
-I am currently on Yosemite 10.10.4 and Xcode 6.4.

-Note - does not work with Xcode 7.0 yet but will soon.
-The problem is that the linker `ld` packaged with Xcode complains loudly when it discovers we are making use of `thread_local_variables` section types in an iOS app.
-A patch is in the works to use a custom section for thread locals instead.
+I am currently using Yosemite 10.10.5 and test against Xcode 6.4 and 7.1.
+Both seem to work fine, but Xcode 7.1 sometimes outputs warnings about missing debug symbols whereas Xcode 6.4 is quiet.

 The prerequisite packages are pretty much the same as listed for [building LDC](http://wiki.dlang.org/Building_LDC_from_source) with my comments in parentheses: